Tech-with-anmol/Tech-with-anmol.github.io/README.md

 # Tech-with-anmol.github.io
 this is a profito website
 # Note
-the main website is currently in devlopment status this one is for just fun
-# Date
-website will released soon
+Website work on 🖥 PC and for 📱 mobile it will released soon means new version